|Nutritional Guidelines (per serving)|

 - Dash Tabasco sauce

-- Sprinkle about half of the salt in the skillet.
+Sprinkle about half of the salt in the skillet.
 Sear steaks quickly on one side.
 Remove and add remaining salt to skillet.
-Sear steaks on other side.
-Reduce hat to medium and continue to cook until done to your liking.
+Sear steaks on the other side.
+Reduce heat to medium and continue to cook until done to your liking.
 See Also: Meat Temperature Chart